 Video of the Day

 Raccoons are perhaps most recognizable for the black "masks" over their eyes, as well as their bushy, black-ringed tails.
 These otherwise light-gray or light-brown mammals are found in a variety of environments, including marshes, forests, cities, and prairies, due to their willingness to consume just about anything.

 Raccoons grow anywhere between 24 and 38 inches in length and can weigh 4 to 23 lbs.
 They make their nests in tree holes, fallen logs, and even house attics.
 Raccoons are prone to attacking trash cans, as they feed on fruit and plants, along with insects, mice, crayfish, and other aquatic creatures.

 Raccoons and Swimming Pools

-Raccoons are attracted to swimming pools, as they love water and will often reside close to lakes and streams.
-In addition to swimming, part of these mammals' water attraction is their habit of "washing" their front paws and food before consumption, or dunking their food in a body of water.
+Raccoons are attracted to swimming pools, as they love water and often reside close to lakes and streams.
+In addition to swimming, part of these mammals' attraction to water is their habit of "washing" their front paws and food before consumption or dunking their food in a body of water.
 As with cats, raccoons prefer to hide their excrement and therefore will use your swimming pool as a toilet.
 Feces are often found around shallow pool steps.